WKU Student Publications Policy Manual

 No student may work until the university clears that student as eligible to work under federal law.

 Editorial board members and some writers receive a salary and are paid at the end of each month.
-Checks will be available for pick-up in the Adams-Whitaker Student Publications Center, Room 102.
+While we encourage staff members to set up direct deposit through WKU, those who do not can pick up their checks in the Adams-Whitaker Student Publications Center, Room 102, during normal business hours.
 The editor-in-chief is responsible for keeping payroll expenses within the budget.

-The advertising and production staffs, photographers, artists and some writers are paid on a commission or freelance basis.
+The advertising and production staffs, photographers, artists and some writers are paid on a commission or freelance basis as an independent contractor.
 Each person is responsible for filing the required paperwork.
 The advertising staff submits commission sheets weekly and sales and creative staff members are paid twice monthly; photographers and writers submit requests at the end of each month and are paid monthly.
 Some pay rates are included in this policy manual.
 Items older than 30 days will not be paid.

 Pay requests must be filled out monthly.
 However, requests will be held by the Business Office until the individual submitting the request has accumulated at least $25 in payments due.